K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ![2-1-0-1]

-Enter name and email then click [Join] button.
+Enter name and email then click the [Join] button.

 ![2-1-0-2]